 The two-stage application process allows us to support all students as they are applying for graduate programs.
 If you would like to have an answer quicker, you can apply to the graduate school immediately.

-- Your latest school transcript.
-At first application stage, an unofficial transcript is enough.
+- At first application stage, an unofficial transcript is enough.

-- Letter of recommendations.
-Alert the individuals who will be your letter writers.
+- Alert the individuals who will be your letter writers.

 One of the most informative and impactful parts of the application in the personal essay.
 This is the time we get to learn more about you.